Location: Talara, Peru

 - Minimum age 18.

-However, the most important thing is that you have an open mind, positive attitude and willingness to learn!
+The most important thing is that you have an open mind, positive attitude and willingness to learn!

 |Cost per week||Total Project Fee|